Free Document Retention Policy Templates

 Other benefits include:

-• A policy for document retention improves the efficiency of managing files within the company.
+• A policy improves the efficiency of managing files within the company.
 This is because it streamlines file management processes, such as access to records, by reducing file congestion and enabling quick retrieval of vital files.
 Consequently, this saves time and boosts productivity while reducing the resources needed to manage company files.

 • Well-written policies promote a company’s compliance with government and industry regulations by ensuring that legally required documents are retained.
-This, in turn, mitigates legal risks such as litigation, fines, penalties, etc., and increases the efficiency of audit and legal proceedings as relevant documents can be retrieved in a moment.
+This, in turn, mitigates legal risks such as litigation, fines, penalties, etc., and increases the efficiency of audits and legal proceedings as relevant documents can be retrieved in a moment.

 Purpose